-Consumption of treated water
+The percentage of treated water consumption:

 The wastewater from the animal farms is collected and treated for use in cleaning the pig pens